-There are a number of factors that should be evaluated when selecting between laser and TIJ coding technologies.
-There is no criterion which single-handedly tips the decision in one direction or the other.
+As this paper explains, there are a number of factors that should be evaluated when selecting between laser and TIJ coding technologies.
+Other than substrate, there is no criterion which single-handedly tips the decision in one direction or the other.
 A coding and marking specialist with knowledge of both technologies can evaluate the specific needs for a given application, assess anticipated needs for the future, and make application-optimal recommendations.
-With this advice, companies can then apply their own rankings to this set of consideration criteria to make informed decisions about the marking technology that best meets the needs of their packaging operation.
+With this advice, companies can then apply their own rankings to this set of consideration criteria to make informed decisions about the best marking technology for their packaging operations costs.